Fossy-Cats/Git-Buch_EN/assets_src/img/dia/README.md

 | `zentral.dia`              | `central-workflow.dia`             |

-## Diagrams Hacks
+## Diagrams Tricks and Hacks

-In order to make out the most from DIA, and produce good SVG image, I had to resort to the following hacks...
+In order to make out the most from DIA, and produce good SVG image, we've resorted to some hackish workarounds.

+### Cairo SVG

+When converting to SVG we use the Cairo SVG format (`-t cairo-svg`), a natively supported (but undocumented) alternative to Dia's default SVG format.

+The Cairo SVG turned out to be more reliable than Dia's default SVG converter, for the latter was causing alignment-offset problems when text wrapped across multiple lines (a rather visible problem when dealing with centered-text in mono-spaced fonts).

+Furthermore, SVG images generated via Cairo are not font dependent, for all text gets converted to SVG shapes, whereas the default SVG format relies on the specified font being present in the end-users' machine — lacking which it will fallback on some default system font replacement that would make the diagrams look ugly and break the intended proportions.

+Font-dependency limits the choice of typefaces to those few  safe fonts which are knows to be available on all OSs and devices (Times New Roman, Arial, Courier New, etc.), hence we decided to switch to the Cairo SVG format even though it required us to adopt Dia version `0.97.3`, which is still not available on Dia's websites, and available only as pre-release for Windows.

 ### Invisible Boxes to Preserve Padding